wubzbz/vscode-python-debugger-la64/BUILD_LA64.md

 Open VS Codium RUN AND DEBUG panel, choose `Bash Unit Tests`, a tuned test configuration for loong64, to run unit tests.

-Similarly, choose `Base Run Extension` if you want to check if the extension works well in test environment. `Unit Tests` and `Run Extension` is the upstream version which may not work on LoongArch.
+Similarly, choose `Bash Run Extension` if you want to check if the extension works well in test environment. `Unit Tests` and `Run Extension` is the upstream version which may not work on LoongArch.

+You may need to disable or temporary uninstall the existing python debugger extension before running `Bash Run Extension` task in order to prevent any possible conflicts.

 ### 7. Update Build Number (Optional)